zamarise/startnow-astro-weight-calculator/README.md

 ## Development setup

 This app relies on jQuery and Javascript for its functionality and HTML, CSS, and Bootstrap for its design.
+To run the calcuator use a local server such as [nodemon](https://www.npmjs.com/package/nodemon).

 ## Contact Information